Survey Experts Can Help with Your Campus Climate Survey

 - Solutions from sample integrity to managing how data is reported

 As a third-party organization, we can better protect data privacy, especially when compared to public universities.
-SoundRocket serves as a firewall between the community and the college or university, to ensure that only aggregated and de-identified data is shared.
+SoundRocket serves as a firewall between the campus community and the college or university, to ensure that only aggregated and de-identified data is shared.

 - Using responsive designs to improve quality and efficiency